The Office of International Students and Scholars (OISS) is also a great resource for international students.

 - Be proficient in English

-Check the Graduate School's International Students admission page for full information.
+Check the Wayne State Graduate School's international student admissions page for full information.

-Check the Admissions Office's Canadian Students page for information specific to Canadian students.
+Check the Wayne State Admissions Office's Canadian students page for information specific to Canadian students.

 Commuting Canadians enrolled less than full time must obtain a border-crossing letter from the OISS and should consult with an OISS counselor to determine the impact of any reduced enrollment and this type of document on future immigration benefits including availability of practical training.